genesisweb/valet-linux-plus/readme.md

 ## Valet drivers
 Valet uses drivers to handle requests.
 You can read more about those [here](https://laravel.com/docs/5.4/valet#custom-valet-drivers).

-~~When using Valet+ drivers are automatically cached using APCu to avoid doing a driver lookup every time there is a request.
-You can reset the cache for a specific site by running `valet which`.~~
-APCu is temporarily turned off due to a compatibility issue with PHP-FPM, see https://github.com/weprovide/valet-plus/issues/49.

 By default these are included: